JJ/hoborg/text/text.md

 the circus.

 But the whole thing didn't take long.
-I heard them cursing and yelling and the sound of falling to the water.
-I then raised my head and saw Manuel was going past where the guys had stood and was slowly rolling to a halt.
+I heard them cursing and yelling and then the sound of falling to the water.
+I then raised my head and saw Manuel was rolling past where the guys had stood and was slowly coming to a halt.

 I really didn't find out what had happened, other that there were